 “What’s an action station?”
 I hear you say.
 It’s a filing system that sits on your desk with all your actionable items.
 Actionable items are things like bills to be paid, receipts to be claimed, invites to RSVP to, and documents to fill in.
 It doesn’t include are papers to file for future reference.
 They go in your filing cabinet instead.

 What do you need to make an Action Station?

 What headings should I have for my folders?

 The best way to set up your action station is to go through your current paperwork pile.
 Separate it into the types of actions that need to happen.
 Group these then label the files with the actions that need to occur.
 Some examples are:

 - Pay Me (bills, school fees or excursions, toll notices, fines and so on)

-- Claim Me (things to claim at Medicare or Private Health)
+- Claim Me (things to claim at Medicare, Private Health or NDIS)

 - Respond to Me (write a letter to a friend or similar)

 - Enter Me (enter contact details in an address book or similar, or things you want to enter into the PC)

 - Fill Me In (school excursion forms, documents from Centrelink and so on that need to be filled in)